pimzero/jinterpose/README.md

 ![The Workspace tab has white text on a white background](docs/with.png)

-This works by applying all the transformations defined in the `do` section for all the methods matched by the `when` close of the config.
+This works by applying all the transformations defined in the `do` section for all the methods matched by the `when` clause of the config.

 For a list of supported actions, see [com/pimzero/jinterpose/Proto.proto](com/pimzero/jinterpose/Proto.proto)